victronenergy/dbus-spy/README.md

   a QT+QML application running on PC linux.
 Someday I decided that being able to run the application on the embedded device itself would be more useful.
 So I rewrote the GUI and kept the D-Bus code.
 * If you change a value of a property no checks are performed by the application.
-If the entered text strin parses to a floating point value, it will be sent to the D-Bus as a 'double' value.
+If the entered text string parses to a floating point value, it will be sent to the D-Bus as a 'double' value.
 Otherwise, it will be parsed an integer.
 If that does not work, the string itself will be sent.
 The receiving application may expect another type and may refuse to handle the value.
 * Changing values on D-Bus services may be dangerous.
 Only do this if you know what you are doing.